George-RG/N-Piece-Puzzle/README.md

 > Thanks to [Mitsos](https://github.com/Jimminer) the program can now be compiled for windows and linux through wsl.
 All you have to do to compile for windows is add `MY_OS=win` to the make command.

+> Compilation for windows for WSL may require the gcc mingw package.
+For Ubuntu you can downloadit using apt by typing: `sudo apt-get install gcc-mingw-w64`

 - Run the program
     1. Type `./game "Edge"` where the edge is the edge of the board.
     2. Type row by row the numbers of the tiles in the starting board.